msh100/rtcw/README.md

 # RTCW Match Server

-This Docker image will download the required RTCW maps as specified in the `MAPS` environment variable (from `REDIRECTURL`) and then spawn an OSP or RtcwPro server with configuration as defined in the environment variables or their defaults (refer below).
+This Docker image will download the required RTCW maps as specified in the `MAPS` environment variable (from `REDIRECTURL`) and then spawn an RtcwPro 1.2.1 server with configuration as defined in the environment variables or their defaults (refer below).

 If you want to avoid downloading maps over HTTP(s), you can mount a volume of